bitcoin-s/bitcoin-s/docs/config/configuration.md

     bitcoind-rpc {
         # bitcoind rpc username
         rpcuser = user
-        # bitcoind rpc password.
+        # bitcoind rpc password
-        # If you're generating the rpc password using rpcauth.py, then there are chances that the password generated might contain an '='.
-        # Please refrain from using such passwords.
+        # If your password contains the characters  '$','{', '}', '[', ']', ':', '=', ',', '+', '#', '`', '^', '?', '!', '@', '*', '&', whitespace
+        # or the string "//", enclose it in double quotes
+        # rpcpassword = "password=" if the original password is password=, rpcpassword = "passwo//rd" if the original password is passwo//rd etc.
+        # If it contains '\' or '"', escape it with '\'
+        # rpcpassword = 'pass\\word' if the original password is pass\word, rpcpassword = "pass\"word" if the original password is pass"word
         rpcpassword = password

         # Binary location of bitcoind